 The introduction of ride-sharing has seen an increase in people supplementing their primary income by becoming drivers.

-To read the original news article, click here.
-For more information on Fatigue and Airport Safety, contact us via Facebook, LinkedIn or comment below.
+For more information on driver safety and fatigue, contact us via Facebook, LinkedIn or comment below.